cronica-it/docusaurus-chronology/README.md

 ![last-updated](./images/last-updated.png)

+## Add `sortSidebarByLastUpdate` to sidebar

+When posts are edited and the retrieving the date of the last update is enabled, it also makes sense to show the updated posts in the top of the sidebar list.

+A new configuration option `sortSidebarByLastUpdate` was added; when set to true, the sidebar list is sorted by the last update time, when available.

 ## Hide redundant year in dates shown in the Archive page

 In the Archive page, when listing the the post titles grouped by years, there is not need to show the year again, since it is redundant.